gmuraleekrishna/dummies-guide-to-retrospectives/README.md

 ### Why?!

 > Stimulate memories of what happened during the increment of work.

+If everyone agrees to the Prime directive, hand out index cards and pencils.

 Group members write cards to represent memorable, personally meaningful, or otherwise significant events during the iteration, release, or project and then post them in (roughly) chronological order.
 The retrospective leader supports the team to discuss the events to understand facts and feelings during the iteration, release, or project